wp-media/adminimize/readme.txt

 == Changelog ==
 1.11.3 ()
-* Fixed custom options to use also fields mit quotes.
 * Added custom dashbaord options to admin head to hide it via css.
 * Added support of multiple roles for dashboard options.
 * Added new option to hide 'Add New' Button on each post type.